-Schools can support this campaign in a number of ways:
+Hospitals and Paediatric teams can support this campaign in a number of ways:

-- 1. Schools can communicate with parents of children with asthma about asthma care management?
-Does their child have an asthma action plan?
+- 1. Paediatric teams can communicate with parents of children with asthma about asthma care management: Does their child have an asthma action plan?
 Have they had an inhaler technique check and asthma review by an appropriately trained clinician in the last year?
 Do they know how air pollution affects their asthma? - 2.
-Schools can ensure that parents understand that if a child or young person's asthma is well controlled they will be less likely to miss school, have an asthma attack, miss sport etc... and have a better quality of life. - 3.
-Schools can send out communication to parents to ask if they understand how to help their child with asthma how to manage it?
-Are they aware of the 4 asks of the campaign (see below) - Teachers can encourage students think about asthma care as part of their overall health/wellbeing, and can teach students about asthma more generally (lesson plans can be found here. - 5.
-Schools can help ensure children that children are ready for school with well controlled asthma to ensure high levels of attendance and active participation in school activities. - 6.
-Staff can display the #AskAboutAsthma campaign poster (found later in this toolkit) in reception areas to encourage parents to speak to their GP, nurse or pharmacist if they need help managing their child's asthma. - 7.
+Clinicians can ensure that parents understand that if a child or young person's asthma is well controlled they will be less likely to miss school, have an asthma attack, miss sport etc... and have a better quality of life. - Paediatric departments can display this #AskAboutAsthma campaign poster in reception areas to encourage parents to speak to their child's clinican for help managing their child's asthma. - 4.
 Everyone can develop their understanding of children and young people's asthma by attending the #AskAboutAsthma conference and daily webinars, reading our blogs and listening to our podcasts.

 A week of events is planned, with daily webinars, an online conference, podcasts, blogs and other content from people working with children and young people with asthma from all over the country.
 Information about the events will be uploaded throughout the week so do check the page for more details, and join in with as much as you can.